 We offer both bariatric surgery and medical weight loss to provide the most comprehensive program to our patients.
 All of our weight loss experts are located in the same building, which makes it convenient for you to obtain the services you need.
 Whenever possible, we coordinate appointments with all of your team members so you only have to make one trip.

 The BMI Clinic was the first Center of Excellence in Northern California to achieve Level 1A certification by the American College of Surgeons, and we've gone on to achieve several other honors.
 Read more about our achievements and see a full list of our awards and recognitions.
-Our medical director, John Morton MD, was one of the first physicians to be board certified by the American Board of Obesity Medicine.
 Meet your care team.

 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
 As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.

 Open trials refer to studies currently accepting participants.
 Closed trials are not currently enrolling, but may open in the future.

 Diagnostic tests completed within six months prior to surgery